ziad-saab/metamask-snaps-transaction-insights-workshop/README.md

 console.log('Current gas price', currentGasPrice);
 ```

-Reinstall the snap, go back to the MetaMask transaction window, and switch to the "ETHDENVER 2023 PERCENT SNAP" tab.
+Reinstall the snap, go back to the MetaMask transaction window, and switch to the "PERCENT SNAP" tab.
 This will activate the `onTransaction` callback.
 In the developer tools window you should see a `console.log` like `Current gas price 0x66b04938`.
 The gas price is returned as a hex string in wei.

 ## Step 5: Showing the gas price in the transaction insights UI ⛽️🤑💰💸